DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑A. Create an AWS CloudFormation template for the application.
 Define each Lambda function in the template by using the AWS::Lambda::Function resource type.
 In the template, include a version for the Lambda function by using the AWS::Lambda::Version resource type.
 Declare the CodeSha256 property.
 Configure an AWS::Lambda::Alias resource that references the latest version of the Lambda function.

 - ##### 🔑B. Create an AWS Serverless Application Model (AWS SAM) template for the application.
-Define each Lambda function in the template by using the AWS::Serverless::Function resource type.
-For each function, include configurations for the AutoPublishAlias property and the DeploymentPreference property.
+Define each Lambda function in the template by using the <mark>AWS::Serverless::Function</mark> resource type.
+For each function, include configurations for the <mark>AutoPublishAlias </mark>property and the <mark>DeploymentPreference</mark> property.
 Configure the deployment configuration type to LambdaCanary10Percent10Minutes.

 - ##### 🔑C. Create an AWS CodeCommit repository.
 Create an AWS CodePipeline pipeline.
 Use the CodeCommit repository in a new source stage that starts the pipeline.
-Create an AWS CodeBuild project to deploy the AWS Serverless Application Model (AWS SAM) template.
+Create an AWS <mark>CodeBuild project</mark> to deploy the AWS Serverless Application Model (AWS SAM) template.
 Upload the template and source code to the CodeCommit repository.
 In the CodeCommit repository, create a buildspec.yml file that includes the commands to build and deploy the SAM application.

 - 🔑D. Create an AWS CodeCommit repository.
 Create an AWS CodePipeline pipeline.
 Use the CodeCommit repository in a new source stage that starts the pipeline.
 Create an AWS CodeDeploy deployment group that is configured for canary deployments with a DeploymentPreference type of Canary10Percent10Minutes.
 Upload the AWS CloudFormation template and source code to the CodeCommit repository.
 In the CodeCommit repository, create an appspec.yml file that includes the commands to deploy the CloudFormation template.

 - 🔑E. Create an Amazon CloudWatch composite alarm for all the Lambda functions.
 Configure an evaluation period and dimensions for Lambda.
 Configure the alarm to enter the ALARM state if any errors are detected or if there is insufficient data.

 - ##### 🔑F. Create an Amazon CloudWatch alarm for each Lambda function.
 Configure the alarms to enter the ALARM state if any errors are detected.
-Configure an evaluation period, dimensions for each Lambda function and version, and the namespace as AWS/Lambda on the Errors metric.
+Configure an evaluation period, <mark>dimensions</mark> for each Lambda function and version, and the namespace as AWS/Lambda on the Errors metric.

 #### 🎈Question #256

 A developer is using the AWS Serverless Application Model (AWS SAM) to create a prototype for an AWS Lambda function.
-The AWS SAM template contains an AWS::Serverless::Function resource that has the CodeUri property that points to an Amazon S3 location.
-The developer wants to identify the correct commands for deployment before creating a CI/CD pipeline.
+The AWS SAM template contains an AWS::Serverless::Function resource that has the <mark>CodeUri property that points to an Amazon S3 location.</mark> The developer wants to identify the correct commands for deployment before creating a CI/CD pipeline.

 The developer creates an archive of the Lambda function code named package.zip.
 The developer uploads the .zip file archive to the S3 location specified in the CodeUri property.
 The developer runs the sam deploy command and deploys the Lambda function.
 The developer updates the Lambda function code and uses the same steps to deploy the new version of the Lambda function.
 The **sam deploy command fails and returns an error of no changes to deploy.**